cxzdsa2332/FunGraph/README.md

 A statistical protocol to reconstruct omnigenic multilayer interactome networks for complex traits

-The example data and scripts only to demonstrate the general framework of FunGraph
+**The example data and scripts only to demonstrate the general framework of FunGraph**

 # To use

-1.Read the published protocol
+1. Read the published protocol

-2.Download all files in Fungraph repository
+2. Download all files in Fungraph repository

-3.Install required R packages through command `install.packages("package")`
+3. Install required R packages through command `install.packages("package")`

-4.Open main.R, running all scripts
+4. Open **main.R**, running all scripts

-5.FunGraph.R contain all functions for computation, plot_scripts.rar contain all scripts for plotting
+5. **FunGraph.R** contain all functions for computation, **plot_scripts.rar** contain all scripts for plotting